comfreeze/PyLeapMouse/README.md

 PyLeapMouse
 ===========

-wyager's Proof-of-concept code for a Leap Motion-based mouse controller.
-It now works with Linux, OS X and Windows.
+ComFreeze POC Project:  Leap Motion Mouse.
+Tested on Linux, may works with on OS X and Windows.

-The most recent version is on Github at github.com/openleap/pyleapmouse.
+The most recent version is on Github at https://github.com/comfreeze/PyLeapMouse.

+This project was forked from OpenLeap's original repository at https://github.com/openleap/pyleapmouse

 ###Configuration:
 1. Launch the Leap app (if not launched already) and plug in your Leap